orblivion/ntfy/.sandstorm/README.md

 ## WebUI

 ### Security

-(TODO combine with "privacy caveats" and/or delete so long as it's mentioned elsewhere in the README because the user doesn't need it in the UI)

-For the Sandstorm version of ntfy, use Caddy to have a special "Admin API" path that is only accessible via the web (i.e. not under the API path which Android/iOS clients use).
-We can add extra functionality here, which we'll explain.
+For the Sandstorm version of ntfy, use Caddy to have a special "Admin API" path that is only accessible via the Sandstorm web portal (i.e. not under the API path which Android/iOS clients use).
+Since each grain is meant for one user, we treat that user as an admin.
+We use this to add the extra functionality mentioned in the Backend Changes section.

-The Web UI is ephemeral other than this Admin API that we are adding.
-This is because the Web UI saves all of its data in browser local storage, which gets periodically wiped in Sandstorm apps due to how it rotates subdomains.
+In normal ntfy, the Web UI is just a dumb client.
+For this Sandstorm app, this is true other than the Admin API that we are adding.
+The Web UI saves all of its data in browser local storage, which, as a Sandstorm app, gets periodically wiped due to how Sandstorm rotates subdomains.
 On the bright side, this means that the UI is harmless.
 It's a client like any other client.
-Even if a bad actor sees it via the API endpoint, they can't change anything because they shouldn't have access to the admin API (and we should make sure they don't).
-However, this means that any settings (other than "admin API" related things) will not survive long term.
+Even if a bad actor sees it via the API endpoint, they can't change anything because they shouldn't have access to the Admin API (and we should make sure they don't).
+However, this means that any settings (other than "Admin API" related things) will not survive long term.
 Language choice, subscribed topics, etc.

-We won't have private topics for now, but if we later venture to do so, we should find a way to automatically "log in" to the web app automatically with a valid token.
-Though maybe that's less secure than the original ntfy.
+Separate from the Admin API, we will make use of the "offer template" which is a facility from the Sandstorm platform.
+I don't think Sandstorm exposes this via the API path, so this is again only via the Sandstorm web portal.

 ### Link to URL to put into phone app